 You use your lens cap all the time, right?
 Well, the lens hood is no different.

 Read on to find out why you shouldn’t keep your lens hood stored away in your cupboard.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]

-Why Use a Lens Hood and UV Filter
+Why Use a Lens Hood

 The festival is taking place in an old abandoned fort and dock.
 This is not what you are used to at a festival, but you try your best anyhow.

 The lighting backstage is less than perfect, and you may have been partaking in a few jolly drinks to sink into the atmosphere.

 Running after a musician in the shadow of the stage, you trip over a large rock, and swiftly land on the floor, hands first.

 That would be fine, but you have your camera in your hand and landed on top of it.
 The camera lands down lens first.

 It doesn’t matter if you’re using a Nikon, Sony or Canon camera, or if you’ve gone mirrorless.
 Or the brand of lens you’re using, everything from Sigma to Nikon lenses is vulnerable to a meeting with hard concrete.